Levintsky/ML-tutorial/CV/Classification.md

 	- **Inception-V3**: Rethinking the Inception Architecture for Computer Vision; CVPR 2016
 	- **Inception-V4**: Inception-v4, Inception-ResNet and the Impact of Residual Connections on Learning;
 - **Bilinear**:
-	- Tsung-Yu Lin, Aruni RoyChowdhury, Subhransu Maji.
+	- T Lin, A RoyChowdhury, S Maji.
 Bilinear CNN Models for Fine-grained Visual Recognition.
 ICCV 2015
 		- https://github.com/HaoMood/bilinear-cnn